Aijaz Ali Shah Sheerazi

 Aijaz Ali Shah Sheerazi was a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Political career

-He was elected to the Provincial Assembly of Sindh as an independent candidate from Constituency PS-84 Thatta-I in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as an independent candidate from Constituency PS-84 Thatta-I in the 2013 Pakistani general election.

 In 2018, He was appointed as Advisor to Chief Minister of Sindh on Social Welfare department.

 Death

 He died from COVID-19 on 10 December 2020.